truher/all25/studies/README.md

 4. In VSCode, click File::Save Workspace As... and choose your study directory.

 I usually rebuild the whole project at this point: Explorer::Java Projects::three dots::Clean Workspace.

+I would also appreciate it if you set your workspace settings so that some of the default VSCode features are turned off:

+* inlay
+* minimap
+* detect indentation (we always use 4)
+* also use some "light" theme so I can read it.
+* also turn on "reveal if open" so you can use multiple little windows correctly